Tuesday, June 26, 2018 – 6:30 pm

-The April meeting agenda includes a very timely presentation from Richard Frisch of RHFtech:
+The April meeting features a very timely presentation from Richard Frisch of RHFtech, “How Big Data, Neuroscience, and Psychology Are Used to Manipulate Us.”

 - The first part of Richard’s talk explores data, information and how data mining is used to extract knowledge about us.